otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-android-overview.md

     }
 }
 ```

-You will probably see a lot of red.
-Do you know why?

 Also you will notice a layout file called `fragment_login`.
 We are yet to create this file. **Fragment** layout files are stored alongside **activity** layout files, i.e., `activity_main.xml`.
 The only difference is that they are prefix with **fragment** instead of **activity**.
 To create a new **fragment** layout file, right-click on **res > layout > New > Layout Resource File**.
 You will be presented with a popup window.
 We only need to give it a **File name** of `fragment_login`.
 Do not worry about the rest of the fields, i.e., **Root element**, **Source set**, **Directory name** and **Available qualifiers**.
 Once you have named it, click the **OK** button.